-Coaching: Coaching on evaluation planning, evidence based impact assessment, accounting and public relations.
+Each RISE member with a loan is coached by local coaches on evaluation planning, evidence-based impact assessment, accounting and public relations.

-Physical location: We aim to offer a physical location providing Co-working space, meeting venues and a physical business address.
-The co-working space ahall offe: desks, computers, storing facilities, electricity, internet, printers, scanners and glasses.
+We aim to offer a physical location with co-working space, meeting venues and a physical business address.
+The co-working space may offer; desks, computers, storing facilities, electricity, printers, scanners and glasses.

 HR&S RISE Support Centre management